 AAPC is a Washington, D.C.-based association helping American Automakers deliver on those commitments by representing Ford, GM and Stellantis on their common public policy interests at the federal and internationals levels.

 Governor Matt Blunt is the President of the American Automotive Policy Council and the former governor of Missouri.
 He was elected Missouri's 54th governor in 2004, carrying 101 of the state’s 114 counties.
 As governor, he erased a $1.1 billion budget deficit, cut taxes, enacted lawsuit reform, fostered a business climate that created over 70,000 new jobs, and increased education funding by $1.2 billion.

 In 2011, American Automakers appointed Governor Blunt as AAPC’s president, in part due to his leadership as governor of one of the U.S.'s top automotive and component producing states.
-Since taking the helm for AAPC, Governor Blunt has raised awareness of the significant economic contributions FCA US LLC, Ford Motor Company and General Motors Company make to our nation’s economy.
+Since taking the helm for AAPC, Governor Blunt has raised awareness of the significant economic contributions Ford Motor Company, General Motors Company and Stellantis make to our nation’s economy.

 Governor Blunt has helped advocate for trade agreements that will allow for the export of more American-made vehicles to foreign markets and trade policies that help grow the U.S. economy as a whole, especially the auto sector and its extensive manufacturing supply chain.
 On behalf of AAPC’s member companies, he advocated for a 21st century trade agreement between the U.S., Mexico and Canada including testimony in the U.S. House and Senate and other trade forums.

 Governor Blunt has promoted the advancement of American Automakers in quality, fuel efficiency and innovation.
 And he has championed allowing for the acceptance of U.S. auto safety standards in foreign export markets.